Mark Dratch: Positions

 He was a Vice President of the Rabbinical Council of America, served as chairman of its task force on rabbinic improprieties and was responsible for spearheading and formulating policy guidelines for responding to allegations against member rabbis.
 He was a member of the RCA Executive Board and a member of the Orthodox Caucus.

-He was an Instructor of Jewish Studies and Philosophy at the Isaac Breuer College of Yeshiva University and the camp Rabbi of Camp Morasha.
+He was an Instructor of Jewish Ethics and Philosophy at the Isaac Breuer College of Yeshiva University and the camp Rabbi of Camp Morasha.

 Publications

-Dratch has published articles, in English and Hebrew-language journals, on the interface between Jewish law and contemporary society.
+Rabbi Dratch has published articles, in English and Hebrew-language journals, on the interface between Jewish law and contemporary society.
 He wrote a series of articles on Jewish ethical issues for the Ethics Project of the Orthodox Caucus.

+He edited Foundation of Faith: a Tapestry of Insights and Illuminations on Pirkei Avot based on the thought and writings of Rabbi Norman Lamm (OU Press, 2021).

 His chapter, "A Community of Co-Enablers: Why Are Jews Ignoring Traditional Jewish Law by Protecting the Abuser?" appears in "Tempest in the Temple: Jewish Communities and Child Sex Scandals" A. Neustein, ed.
 (Brandeis University Press, 2009) and his chapter, "I Do?
 Consent And Coercion in Sexual Relations" appears in "Rav Chesed: Essays in Honor of Rabbi Dr. Haskel Lookstein," R. Medoff, ed., (Ktav, 2009).
 His paper dealing with the Jewish views on domestic violence was originally distributed through the Rabbinical Council.

-Domestic Violence and Sexual Abuse
+Domestic Violence and Sexual Abuse Advocacy and Awareness

 In 2005, Rabbi Dratch founded JSafe: The Jewish Institute Supporting an Abuse Free Environment for which he served as CEO until his appointintment as Executive Vice President of the Rabbinical Council of America.
 Dratch was a member of the Clergy Task Force on Abuse of Jewish Women International, a member of the Leadership Time of the FaithTrust Institute, a member of the Editorial Board of the (now defunct) Journal of Religion and Abuse.
 He also lectures on matters of domestic violence, child abuse, and professional abuse in the Jewish community.